pixelspark/catena/Documentation/Implementation.md

 The following limits are currently enforced;

-* _Block size_: a block's payload may not be larger than 1 MiB
+* _Block size_: a block's payload may not be larger than 1 MiB (measured against the data to be signed)
 * _Transactions per block_: a block may not contain more than 100 transactions
+* _Transaction size_: a transaction may not be larger than 10 KiB (measured against the data to be signed)

 ## Genesis blocks